Alven8816/Unequal-and-deteriorating-sustainability-trends-over-the-past-two-decades/README.md

     * Nightlight – as SES indicator
     * NVDI – as a green health indicator

-The involved annual average indicator data have been located in the 'grid_data_2000_2019' folder.
+The involved annual average indicator data have been located in the [Figshare](https://figshare.com/account/items/29565470/edit).
 For the relevant code, please see the 'code.Rmd' document.